EMI-Group/evox/docs/source/tutorial/tutorial_part6.md

-# EvoX Tutorial

-## 6. Troubleshooting and Optimization
+# 6. Troubleshooting and Optimization

 When using EvoX, you may encounter issues or want to fine-tune your algorithms.
 This chapter outlines common problems and solutions, along with debugging strategies and performance tuning tips to help you resolve issues and optimize your experience.